 10. Protect New Plants with ShadeclothIf you have recently planted some new vegetables or seedlings, it is important to shelter them with 50 per cent shade cloth for a couple of weeks to help them establish.
 This reduces the amount of water evaporated from the soil around your new plants and helps them to grow without damage from the sun.

 Let Looking Good Landscaping Sort Your Garden for SummerPrepare your garden for summer with reticulation repairs, refreshed landscape design and garden tips from Looking Good Landscaping.
-With over 20 years’ experience in servicing clients in Mandurah, Rockingham and the surrounds, we are experts in helping our clients achieve their dream garden or backyard through smart irrigation and reticulation, waterwise designs and more.
+With over 20 years’ experience in servicing clients in Secret Harbour, Rockingham and the surrounds, we are experts in helping our clients achieve their dream garden or backyard through smart irrigation and reticulation, waterwise designs and more.
 Contact our friendly team today to ensure your irrigation and reticulation are set for summer.

 Share this article